jonschlinkert/record/README.md

 Return a clone of the record.

 ### toString()

-*For usage with Buffer backed records only.*  Calls toString() on the underlying buffer.
-If no encoding is provided, the Record's optional encoding property will be used.
-If neither is available, will default to utf8 encoding.
+_For usage with Buffer-backed records only._  Calls `toString()` on the underlying buffer.

+- If no encoding is provided, the Record's optional encoding property will be used.
+- If neither is available, will default to `utf8` encoding.

 ### pipe(stream[, opt])

 - If the record contents are a Buffer, it will be written to the provided stream.
 - If the record contents are a Stream, pipe them to the provided stream.
 - If the record contents are null, this will do nothing.
-- If opt.end is true, [the destination stream will not be ended](http://nodejs.org/api/stream.html#stream_readable_pipe_destination_options).
+- If `opt.end` is true, [the destination stream will not be ended](http://nodejs.org/api/stream.html#stream_readable_pipe_destination_options).

 Returns the provided stream.